In a rocky Israeli crater, scientists simulate life on Mars

 With AMADEE-20, which was supposed to happen in 2020 but was postponed due to COVID-19, the team hopes to bring new insight that will help prepare for that mission, when it comes.

-"The habitat, right now, is the most complex, the most modern analogue research station on this planet," said Gromer, standing beside the 120 sq m structure shaped like two large, connected yurts.
+"The habitat, right now, is the most complex, the most modern analog research station on this planet," said Gromer, standing beside the 120 sqm structure shaped like two large, connected yurts.

-The six team members are constantly on camera, their vital signs monitored, their movements inside are tracked to analyse favourite spots for congregating.
+The six team members are constantly on camera, their vital signs monitored, their movements inside are tracked to analyse favorite spots for congregating.
 All this to better understand the human factor, Gromer said.

 Outside, other engineers and specialists work with a drone and rover to improve autonomous navigation and mapping on a world where GPS is not available.